schmettow/New_Stats/docs/Classic_linear_models.md

 Initial separate analyses show strong effects for both predictors.
 Still, it would not make sense to give the report the title: "Beauty and aesthetics predict usability".
 Beauty and aesthetics are practically synonyms.
 For Gex and NCS this may be not so clear, but we cannot exclude the possibility that they are linked to a common factor, perhaps a third trait that makes people more explorative, no matter whether it be thoughts or computers.

 So, what to do if two predictors correlate strongly?
 First, we always report just a single model.
 Per default, this is the model with both predictors simultaneously.
 The second possibility is to use a disciplined method of *model selection* and remove the predictor (or predictors) that does not actually contribute to prediction.
-The third possibility is, that the results with both predictors become more interesting when including conditional effects \@ref(interaction_effects)
+The third possibility is, that the results with both predictors become more interesting when including conditional effects \@ref(cfx)

-### Crossover: multifactorial models {#MFM}
+### Crossover: multifactorial models {#mfm}

 The very common situation in research is that multiple  factors are of interest.
-In [#OFM], we have seen how we can use an OGM to model a short learning sequence.
+In \@ref(ofm), we have seen how we can use an OGM to model a short learning sequence.
 What if I tell you now, that in this study, we have compared two designs against each other, and both were tested in three sessions.
 That makes 2 x 3 conditions.
 Here, I introduce a multi-factorial model, that has *main effects only*.
 Such a model actually is of very limited use for the IPump case, where we need *conditional effects* to get to a valid model.

 We take as an example the BrowsingAB study: the primary research question regarded the design difference, but the careful researcher also recorded gender of participants.
 One can always just explore variables that one has.
 The following model estimates the gender effect alongside the design effect